azr/azr/README.md

 ## Here are some things about me:

 * I like learning and variety.
-I have previously worked on embedded systems, a (now dead) social network, video games, geolocation software, perceptual image hashing, web, big data, devops and devops tools.
+I have previously worked on embedded systems, a (now dead) social network, video games, geolocation software, perceptual image hashing, web, big data, devops, and devops tools.
 * I love open source and working on open source software.
 It makes me feel like my work is going to survive.
-But what I love most here is feeling that the work I do is used and helpful; and to improve it.
-* I really like Go, and come from a C/C++ background/school.
-I taught myself Go over a weekend back in December 2014 and got my first go job after contributing to a few open source projects.
-I have been working with Go ever since.
-I wouldn't mind learning new languages at all though.
-I'd love to C/C++ too.
+I also love that anyone can see and collaborate on the things I work on.
+* I really like Go, started working professionally in Go in December 2014, and come from a mainly C/C++ school.
+* I recently started having Rust side projects and would also love to work with Rust professionally.
-* Outside of work I love traveling, dancing, and spending time with my family.
+* Outside of work, I love travelling, dancing, and spending time with my family.

 ## I'm exited about

-* anything platform
 * blurring the backend/frontend lines
 * video games
 * big traffic
+* local first software